HasanIhsan/youtube-VOD-Downloader/README.md

 * downloads the 720p image quality

 # how to use:
-[1] put all your links into the links.txt
+[x]: put all your links into the links.txt
 >		if you lost that file recreate it (has to be called links.txt)

 [2] run by using command: python downloadYoutubeVod.py